camdenhao/Camden_Hao_TIFUBot/README.md

 IMPORTANT
 This bot requires the correct .env and GOOGLE_APPLICATION_VERIFICATION file.
 Which I must send to you.
 Put it in the DALIApp folder in order for the bot to work

+Make sure .env file is only called '.env'.
+This may get messed when sent.

 *Inside code change the line*

 credentials = service_account.Credentials.from_service_account_file(r'C:\Users\camde\OneDrive\Desktop\DALIApp\GOOGLE_APPLICATION_CREDENTIALS.json') to the path to the included google verification json file